adowlin/project-2-staycations/README.md

 - Typography:
     - Using [Google Fonts](https://fonts.google.com/), I chose [Merriweather](https://fonts.google.com/specimen/Merriweather) for the site's logo and headings, paired with [Merriweather Sans](https://fonts.google.com/specimen/Merriweather+Sans) for the site's main text.

+- Images:
+    - Used [Unsplash](https://unsplash.com/) to find images of Irish scenery.

 ### Wireframes

 - Wireframes were created using [Balsamiq](https://balsamiq.com/):